- What We Do

 - Case Studies

-Stay with me, and I’ll break down what commercial intent and search intent SEO are, plus how you can use that knowledge (as well as publicly available information from Google) to rank your content higher in search results and boost traffic to your website.
+Stay with me, and I’ll break down what search intent is, how to provide content for each type of search intent, and how you can optimize your website content to get higher in search results and boost traffic to your website.

 What Is Search Intent (or Keyword Intent)?

 The search intent definition is the consumer’s intent, or real meaning, behind Google searches—the “why” of the keywords.
 It’s also known as a commercial or buyer’s intent.
 Over time, Google’s algorithms have identified four main types of search queries: